Case Results

 When the Rollingwood Police in Austin, Texas, stopped my client, they claimed she was driving 47 mph in a 40 mph zone.
 She performed the SFSTs – Standardized Field Sobriety Tests – but refused the breath test.
 She did not know she could refuse to do the SFSTs.

 By making it clear to the prosecutor that we were going to fight the charges vigorously, the prosecutor dismissed the DWI.
-My client paid no fines, served no community service, endured no probation.
+My client paid no fines, served no community service, and endured no probation.
 Therefore, the arrest was erased from her record.
 Her license was never suspended.
 That’s an outcome she is happy to live with!

 DWI Dismissed